neda-noor-m/DataEngineeringZoomCamp/notes/module2.md

 First we need to set up our GCP credentials such as our google cloud service account, project ID, location regein, BigQuery dataset, bucket name.
 The flow `04_gcp_kv.yaml` stores these values as KV (Key Value) Store values.In Kestra, KV Store values are a kind of environment variables file.<br>

 fill in the values needed for keys in the flow `04_gcp_kv.yaml` and execute the code.
 If you go to KV Store found in Namespaces->zoomcamp->KV Store you will see all KVs are added.
+<h2>05_GCP_setup</h2>
+What we're gonna do here is to create GCP resources.
+We here again use `pluginDefualts` for not to have to repeat some code.